 Here’s how it works:

 - Log in to Virtual Terminal.
-When you're ready to process a payment, go to our website and log in to your PayPal account.
-Click Tools at the top of the page, then select Virtual Terminal. >
+When you're ready to process a payment, go to Tools, click Get paid and then Virtual Terminal. >

 - Enter the order.
 Enter the order details and credit or debit card information.
 If you're mailing an item, include the shipping information. >